abigailangelsmith/portfolio/README.md

 Visit my deployed portfolio here: [abigailangelsmith.uk](https://abigailangelsmith.uk/)

-# Using Scss within this project
+# Using Sass / Scss within this project

 ### Instructions to follow for auto-compliation of styles.css file